sam0711/Laser-Tracking-System/README.md

 Servos: XL330-M288-T by ROBOTIS

 ## Setting Up Environment

+### OpenRB-150

 [OpenRB-150 Manual](https://emanual.robotis.com/docs/en/parts/controller/openrb-150/#install-the-arduino-ide)

 Follow Section 6.2 through 6.4 of the manual to set up the environment.

+### ESP32S3

+INSTALL.txt a TEXT file with information on how to compile and run your code, if you used something outside of what's covered in class / lab (optional)

+To compile ESP32 Code on Arduino IDE:
+Go to your Arduino IDE --> Arduino --> Preferences --> Additional Boards Manager URLs Input the following in a newline: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json

+Click ok.

+Tools --> Board --> Board Manager
+Search: esp32
+Select: author Espressif Systems, version 2.0.9 or above

+Tools --> Board --> ESP32 Arduino --> XIAO_ESP32S3

+Tools --> PSRAM --> OPIPSRAM

+You should now be able to compile, and upload code to the ESP32S3

 ##